hschofield23/EganSchofield_ENV872_FinalProject/README.md

 Ben Egan & Hannah Schofield

 Over the last year, Ben Egan, Has worked with a non-profit, Science on the Fly.
 The non profit crowd sources river data from fly fisherman all over the country.
-Although the project is relatively new, they have had several years of testing and several sites on the childs river in Massachusets.
+Although the project is relatively new, they have had several years of testing and several sites on the childs river in Massachusetts.